 Gstaad’s most scenic skiing is Glacier 3000, a 15-minute drive from downtown Gstaad and two tram rides to the upper mountain plateau.
 The Devil’s Thumb rock formation is stunning as are the views of The Matterhorn and Mont Blanc.
 Glacier 3000 ski terrain is all easy intermediate on top, about 5 well-groomed wide runs served by 3 long T-Bars, the skiing is high and heavenly despite the devil /diable references.
 On a clear day, Glacier 3000 is beautiful for any level skier.
 Below the gently pitched summit plateau, a quad chair serves a one steeper prepared trail on the front side (and plenty of steep off-piste terrain which warrants a ski guide).
 We recommend a super scenic lunch at Restaurant Botta – the modern mountaintop lodge designed by Swiss architect Mario Botta.
 Families should download at the end of the ski day, the off-piste run back to Col du Pillon is crazy even with a guide to skirt you around the major cliff bands.
 And the long black run to Reusch is a true black diamond challenge as well.

 Gstaad Ski Lodging is plentiful, and chic, with has some of the best hotels in the Alps.
-Five star Grand Hotel Park, Alpina Gstaad, the Gstaad Palace are beautiful, but you need to drive or take a shuttle to the ski slopes.
-The Grand Park Hotel does shuttle its guests in beautiful Land Rovers.
+Five star Park Gstaad Hotel, Alpina Gstaad, the Gstaad Palace are beautiful, but you need to drive or take a shuttle to the ski slopes.
+The Park Gstaad Hotel does shuttle its guests in beautiful Land Rovers to the slopes, to après ski and to the village in luxury.

 Gstaad is called the St Tropez of the Alps, with French and German influence and Swiss sophistication, a dreamy ski destination for a family ski trip complemented by high-end shopping, spas and top Swiss hotels.